nebulasio/nebdocs/docs/index.rst

 Nebulas community is open and everyone can be a contributor and build a decentralized world with us.

 The Nebulas wiki is a collaboration tool for the community to publish various documents in a collaborative manner.
-Include `using guides <wiki-using-guide.html>`_, `developing guides <dapp-development/README.html>`_, `learning resources <dapp-development/learning-resources.html>`_, and other useful documents.
+Include `usage guides <wiki-using-guide.html>`_, `development guides <dapp-development/README.html>`_, `learning resources <dapp-development/learning-resources.html>`_, and other useful documents.